 The data on this page show how variants of the virus that causes COVID-19 are spreading in NYC.
 Variants are versions of the virus with certain sets of mutations.
 Some variants may result in a COVID-19 infection that is easier to spread, more severe or able to avoid antibodies from vaccines or previous infections.

-Note: To help with reference, the World Health Organization (WHO) has assigned Greek letters to variants, such as: alpha (B.1.1.7), iota (B.1.526), gamma (P.1) and delta (B.1.617.2).
+Note: To help with reference, the World Health Organization (WHO) has assigned Greek letters to variants, such as delta (B.1.617.2) and omicron (B.1.1.529).